CSA-Profiles CRAC format#

 </rdf:RDF>

-The VoltageCNEC’s network element is determined by the OperationalLimitSet’s Terminal.
+The VoltageCNEC’s network element is determined by the OperationalLimitSet’s Equipment.
 The latter must reference an existing BusBarSection in the network.

 Remedial Actions#